freebsd/freebsd-src/docs/CMake.rst

   Generate build targets for the LLVM tools.
 Defaults to ON.
 You can use this option to disable the generation of build targets for the LLVM tools.

+**LLVM_INSTALL_BINUTILS_SYMLINKS**:BOOL
+  Install symlinks from the binutils tool names to the corresponding LLVM tools.
+  For example, ar will be symlinked to llvm-ar.

 **LLVM_BUILD_EXAMPLES**:BOOL
   Build LLVM examples.
 Defaults to OFF.
 Targets for building each example are generated in any case.
 See documentation for *LLVM_BUILD_TOOLS* above for more